Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 3. Open your **.env** file.
 Comment out or remove the line AZURE_OPENAI_API_KEY=...

-4. Run the server with the following command: **node server-entraid.js**.
-Keyless authentication should now work.
+4. Run the server using the following command: **node server-entraid.js**.
+Keyless authentication should start to work.

 # Useful links